Last updated on 24 January 2022

 Back pain is unlikely to persist and result in prolonged loss of weight or appetite.
 Usually when there are these latter symptoms, there is a root cause of the weight or appetite loss.
 Typically in late stage cancer, our body loses weight and we lose appetite, due to the terminal stage of the disease.
 In such a situation, it is not uncommon that the cancer has also spread to the spine, which explains the accompanying back pain.

 Your back pain comes with other joint pains

 Usually, back pain occurs in isolation if it is due to a muscular cause.
 When back pain is accompanied by other joint pains, it may indicate a larger cause of these combined pains ongoing in the entire body.
 Typically this is due to an auto-immune disease that affects multiple joints in the body.

 Your back pain lasts for more than 6 weeks

 ‘Regular’ harmless back pain usually resolves within 2 – 4 weeks.
 Pain that persists for longer than 6 weeks typically requires further evaluation.
 Conditions that can result in back pain that lasts this long are fractures, cancer, infection or auto-immune disease.
 These conditions need to be evaluated by a physician or surgeon.

-If you experience any of these symptoms, or if your back pain lasts more than 6 weeks, it is time to take your back pain seriously and seek attention from a doctor.
+If you experience any of the above symptoms, or if your back pain lasts more than 6 weeks, it is time to take your back pain seriously and visit an orthopaedic specialist.